notablemind/next/Technical.md

   - I want a bunch of options like
   - "number of headings to `##` instead of making into lists"
   - [x] toplevel is paragraphs instead of list items

+# Local-only data

+Things I want to save local-only
+[x] collapse state for each node; I'm now thinking default-closed is the best way.
+Anyway, probably debounce to save to every second or so?
+Keep everything in a giant object that get's JSON.stringifyied to localStorage [x] "last view state for this doc"

 # Other stuff